-The Selous Game Reserve is home to a wide range of camps – from our ‘Adventure’ level to a couple of luxury camps in our ‘Premier’ bracket.
-For the sake of the Selous, camps costing between $400 and $550 per person per night (pppn) are in our ‘Adventure’ level, camps from $550pppn to $850pppn are in our ‘Classic’ level and any camps over $850pppn are put into our ‘Premier’ category.
+The Selous Game Reserve is home to a wide range of camps – from our ‘Value’ level to a couple of luxury camps in our ‘Luxury’ bracket.
+For the sake of the Selous, camps costing between $400 and $550 per person per night (pppn) are in our ‘Value’ level, camps from $550pppn to $850pppn are in our ‘Classic’ level and any camps over $850pppn are put into our ‘Luxury’ category.

 Step up a level and you hit the first camps in our ‘Classic’ level.
 Impala is a nice little property but one we tend to use rarely due the cost of its main competitor – Siwandu Camp.
 Impala is certainly worth a look due to its value but Siwandu is only a little more and a significantly more comfortable, ultimately more luxurious product.
 We have always believed that Siwandu should be in the ‘Premier’ category but its special offers make this 5* property unbelievably good value for money.
 Another property has made quite an entrance over the last few years – Azura.
 This beach property company has entered the safari market – a weird mix, especially when you get to know that Azura is in a poor part of the park for game, and is hardly ever able to offer boating safaris due to water levels on the Ruaha river.
 These boating safaris are the highlight of the Selous!